Teen vaping – a guide to spotting vaping & helping them quit

 - Only 40% of parents were aware that their children vaped against 70% for smoking9

-- The nicotine content of one JUUL pod is equivalent to one pack of cigarettes6
+- The nicotine content of one JUUL pod is equivalent to one pack of cigarettes26

-- Vaping poses a risk to lungs – In 2016 nearly 200 e-cigarette users developed severe lung disease in 22 states across USA
+- Vaping poses a risk to lungs12 – In 2016 nearly 200 e-cigarette users developed severe lung disease in 22 states across USA

-- Vaping often contains nicotine which is highly addictive and affects brain development7
+- Vaping often contains nicotine even when the juice is nicotine free13 which is highly addictive and affects brain development particularly in young people7

 % of US students who said they vaped during the last 30 days, 2018